Assistant Research Professor

 PhD, Epidemiology, Dornsife School of Public Health, Drexel University; MBI, Oregon Health & Science University (OHSU) School of Medicine

-Neal D. Goldstein, PhD, MBI, is an Assistant Research Professor of Epidemiology at the Drexel University Dornsife School of Public Health.
-With a background in biomedical informatics, he focuses on computational approaches in complex data settings to understand infectious disease transmission among vulnerable populations including children and sexual and gender minorities.
-This has been demonstrated through his work in HIV, healthcare associated infections, and vaccination and vaccine-preventable diseases.
+Neal D. Goldstein, PhD, MBI is Assistant Research Professor of Epidemiology at the Drexel University Dornsife School of Public Health.
+With a background in biomedical informatics, he focuses on computational approaches in complex data settings to understand infectious disease transmission among vulnerable populations.
+This has been demonstrated through his work in COVID-19, HIV, healthcare associated infections, and vaccination and vaccine-preventable diseases.

-Dr. Goldstein is well published, including authoring a book on conducting epidemiological analyses from electronic health records, several co-authored chapters in academic textbooks, and dozens of peer-reviewed publications in leading epidemiological and clinical journals.
+Dr. Goldstein is well published, including authoring a book on conducting epidemiological analyses from electronic health records, several co-authored chapters in academic textbooks, and over fifty peer-reviewed publications in leading biomedical journals.

-His work has been profiled in national and local media outlets, including Kaiser Health News, Politico, Slate, Popular Science, Healio, the Advocate, the Philadelphia Inquirer, and WHYY, among others.
+His work has been profiled in national and local media outlets, including Kaiser Health News, Politico, Slate, Popular Science, the Philadelphia Inquirer, and WHYY, among others.

 He writes a science blog, which is available at www.goldsteinepi.com/blog.

 - Data Anaylsis Methods